PerRosen63/matpumpa/README.md

-# Webshop matpumpa.se builty in "headless" WordPress and React (degree project)
+# Webshop built in "headless" WordPress and React (degree project)

 ## Project idea summary
+matpumpa.se.
 A webshop for selling pumpkins aimed for cooking.

 ## Tech stack